DataManagementLab/Astrapia/docs/source/transfer.rst

 .. code-block:: python

-    from xaibenchmark import transfer # import the transfer module import math # import math for the log function
+    from astrapia import transfer # import the transfer module import math # import math for the log function

     # define a new metric depending on the *area_absolute* metric